 A single 810 g stone was found in the Moroccan Sahara and subsequently sold to a dealer in Bouarfa, Morocco.
 The dark-gray, shiny fusion crust is very thin but well-preserved, suggesting a relatively recent fall.
 Northwest Africa 1296 was analyzed at multiple laboratories in France (Université d'Angers and Université Pierre & Marie Curie) and determined to be a member of the rare angrite group (Jambon et al., 2002).

-Although it has a mineralogy that is typical of the angrite group, this angrite exhibits a very fine-grained texture that is different from the other angrites, one which is consistent with rapid cooling.
+Although it has a mineralogy that is typical of the angrite group, this angrite exhibits a very fine-grained texture that is different from the other angrites, one which is consistent with rapid quenching (see interior view on the NAU webpage).
 Northwest Africa 1296 consists of µm-sized, branched olivine crystals that form the cores of mineral chains, with anorthite crystals associated with these olivines.
 These chains are incorporated into later crystallizing clinopyroxene crystals.
 Other polycrystalline olivines, associated with kirschsteinite, formed outside of the mineral chains as the crystallization sequence culminated with clinopyroxene and accessory phases such as the opaques.
 Some pyrrhotite globules contain exsolved metal, while others contain inclusions of quenched Ca-carbonate melt.
 Small vugs are present among these final crystallization phases, some of which contain this primary Ca-carbonate, similar to that which is present in D'Orbigny vesicles.

 The composition and texture of NWA 1296 is consistent with an origin involving ~15% partial melting of a peridotite influenced by a high carbonate content, which resulted in low silica contents and high Ca to Al ratios characteristic of angrites.
 Fractional crystallization occurred followed by secondary impact-melting, loss of volatiles, and mixing of olivine xenocrysts into some angrite members (rare or absent in NWA 1296); thereafter, rapid cooling ensued.